 Or, some people might like laminating the paper to make it sturdier or waterproof.

-The goal is to customize the pill board so that it suits your older adult’s medication needs.
+The goal is to customize the pill board to suit your older adult’s medication needs.

 Recommended for you: